isomerpages/jointpoly-ace/_programmes/Collaborative Programmes Between Five Polytechnics and the Institute for Adult Learning.md

 ![](/images/54123485_ML.jpg)

-Adult educators can look forward to learning from the following initiatives:
+Adult educators (AEs) can look forward to learning from the following initiatives:

 * Community of Practice (COP)
 * Programmatic or Project-based Partnership